Jayden-Htn/DAT602_Project/GameApp/readme.md

+# Readme

-# Instructions
+## Instructions

 To run this project:
 1. Load Solution into Visual Studio
 2. Run /db/start.sql to initialise the database
-3. Run /db/test_procedures.sql to create the test procedures_
+3. Run /db/procedures.sql to create the procedures
 4. Run the program

-## The Program
+## Run Modes

-Screen 1: login/register.
-Entering a valid user will return true, if the username and password doesn't match a user, it will return false.
-The lobby page will be loaded on EITHER result.
-Example users: 'Player1', 'Player2', 'Player3', 'Player4', all with 'Password123'.

-Screen 2: lobby.
-Used to connect to admin and game screens for tests.

-Screen 3: game.
-Clicking load map will show the special tiles in the map (empty tiles are not stored).
-Should show two tiles.

-Screen 4: admin.
-Clicking display users displays all users in the database (Player1-4).
+In Program.cs there is a boolean to toggle test mode.
+- On: no forms will be opened, the program will run all database tests logging to the console and end.
+- Off: run the winform app as normal